Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/wk9-lab2-pilots-debrief-draft.md

 #### Task T2: Edit Task (90s limit)

 **Facilitator reads**:
-> "The task 'Submit invoices' has a typo.
-Change it to 'Submit invoices by Friday' and save the change."
+> "The task 'Buy milk' has a typo.
+Change it to 'Buy yogurt' and save the change."

 **Note-taker records**:
 - How quickly did they find Edit button?